-Go to any Gmail page and click the gear icon at the top right.
-Then click Mail settings, and open the Accounts and Import tab.
+From any Gmail page, click the gear icon at the top right.
+Then click Settings and open the Accounts tab.

-In the Change account settings section, click Change password.
+In the Change account settings section, click Google Account settings.

 How long until I'm up to speed with Google Apps?

 You should be able to begin sending and receiving mail, scheduling calendar events, and managing contacts right away, without any trouble.
 Becoming accustomed to Gmail's unique mail management features such a conversations and labels can take a bit longer.
-Within a week, however, many people find they are not only comfortable with Google Apps, but they appreciate the benefits and no longer miss their old application.
+Within a week, however, many people find that they not only become comfortable with Google Apps but also appreciate the benefits so much that they no longer miss their old application.

 Can I open my email or calendar in new tab (not a new window)?